 Website and page load time

-One of the most important factors in successful web design is ultra-fast loading time.
+One of the most important factors in successful web design is ultra-fast loading time, especially after Google’s Core Web Vitals update in May 2021.
 This isn’t a new trend and has been an essential factor within website development years.
 It continues to be a top priority for websites that want to rank high in the search results and convert better results too.

 But why?
 Because if your site takes longer than two seconds to load, visitors will most likely leave.
 And they probably won’t be back to your site.
 Ever.
 This is something that can be rectified and should be.

-Website loading times are a standard metric that all web designers look at to ensure great user experience.
-If you want to know how to improve your website performance and increase page load time, we’ve got you covered.
+Website loading times are a standard metric that all web designers look at to ensure a great user experience.
+Check out our post 10 Ways To Improve Your Site Speed.

 Loading content the right way